 Manual Activation

-If your computer is not online and you must activate the Califia Simulator application, then you can step through the Manual Activation process.
+If your computer is not online and you must activate the CALIFIA Simulator application, then you can step through the Manual Activation process.

 Note: Biomed Simulation strongly recommends online activation; in cases where this is not possible.

 Press the Activate Manually button, Figure H4 to land on the Manual License Activation Request shown in Figure H5.